GregoireLamb/road_emission_visualization/README.md

 ## Context
 The aim of this project is to visualise the estimated CO2 emissions of 8k routes in Austria.
-I produced this visualisation for a consulting company in a very short space of time (the map had to be delivered 1.5 days after receiving the data).
-The code is therefore far from optimal but the end result is convincing and meets the requirements.
+I produced this visualisation for a consulting company in a very short space of time (the map had to be delivered within 2 days).
+The code is therefore far from optimal but the final result is convincing and meets the requirements.

 ## Results